rahilshaikh12/soc-nsm-architecture/infrastructure.md

 ### Out-of-Band Switch Provisioning

-To prevent network disruption and IP conflicts, the TP-Link Omada switch was provisioned out-of-band before being deployed into the live environment.
+To prevent network disruption and IP conflicts, I had to make configuration changes to the switch before being deployed into the live environment.
 Out of the box, the switch defaults to a static IP of `192.168.0.1`.
 Because my machine was disconnected from the main network, it defaulted to an APIPA address (`169.254.x.x`), which cannot route to the switch's subnet.
 To establish communication, I manually assigned a static IP within the switch's `/24` subnet (e.g., `192.168.0.10`).

 Once access to the management web UI was established, I permanently changed the switch’s management IP to `192.168.0.5`.
 This critical step prevents a Layer 3 IP collision, as the factory default (`192.168.0.1`) is identical to the default gateway address of the upstream home router.